grokify/go-nist-sp-800-53/docsrc/rev5/moderate_baseline/ac.md

 ### AC-2 (1): Automated System Account Management

-Support the management of system accounts using {{ insert: param, ac-02.01_odp }}.
+Support the management of system accounts using automated mechanisms used to support the management of system accounts are defined;.

 Automated system account management includes using automated mechanisms to create, enable, modify, disable, and remove accounts; notify account managers when an account is created, enabled, modified, disabled, or removed, or when users are terminated or transferred; monitor system account usage; and report atypical system account usage.
 Automated mechanisms can include internal system functions and email, telephonic, and text messaging notifications.

-the management of system accounts is supported using {{ insert: param, ac-02.01_odp }}.
+the management of system accounts is supported using automated mechanisms used to support the management of system accounts are defined;.

 Access control policy